Ronald Sanders (diplomat): Service to Antigua and Barbuda since 1978

 Between 2002–2004, Sanders was Antigua and Barbuda's chief foreign affairs representative.

-In June 2020, Prime Minister of Antigua and Barbuda Gaston Browne lauded Sir Ronald for his distinguished service to Antigua and Barbuda and the region by stating: "Ambassador Ron Sanders is easily, in my mind and in the mind of others, the hardest working ambassador that we have in the system.
+In June 2020, prime minister of Antigua and Barbuda Gaston Browne lauded Sir Ronald for his distinguished service to Antigua and Barbuda and the region by stating: "Ambassador Ron Sanders is easily, in my mind and in the mind of others, the hardest working ambassador that we have in the system.
 He has an enormous amount of knowledge and experience that he has been sharing with the entire government, and I can say that Antigua and Barbuda is the better for having such a well experienced and intellectual giant as part of our team within the United States and our Ambassador to the OAS."
-Prime Minister Browne, never shy to acknowledge the good talent and work of the veteran diplomat, again commended Sir Ronald for his work on behalf of the country in Washington DC, reacting to the recent praise for Sir Ronald from the President of the Committee of Ministers of the Council of Europe, Dominique Hasler.
+Browne, never shy to acknowledge the good talent and work of the veteran diplomat, again commended Sir Ronald for his work on behalf of the country in Washington DC, reacting to the recent praise for Sir Ronald from the President of the Committee of Ministers of the Council of Europe, Dominique Hasler.

 In June 2025, Prime Minister Gaston Browne offered high praise to Sir Ronald Sanders, commending his intellect, diplomatic acumen, and decades of service across three generations of Antigua and Barbuda Labour Party leadership—Sir Vere Bird, Sir Lester Bird, and now Prime Minister Browne himself.
 He credited Sir Ronald with conceiving the idea of hosting the 55th General Assembly of the Organization of American States (OAS) in Antigua and Barbuda, a vision the Prime Minister embraced as an opportunity to showcase the nation’s diplomatic strength and global relevance.

 Describing Sir Ronald as a rare talent, Prime Minister Browne called him “a gifted writer and strategist” whose contributions have shaped key public addresses and policy initiatives under successive administrations.
 Despite attempts by political opponents to undermine his legacy, Prime Minister Browne pointed out that Sir Ronald remained resilient and characterized him as having a “quiet demeanor but a resolve of steel”.

 Family

 Sir Ronald Sanders is the younger brother of the late Joseph Sanders LLM (Lond.)
-LLB (UWO) Barrister (England) International and Constitutional Lawyer, a former Deputy Permanent Representative to the United Nations and Deputy High Commissioner to Canada for Guyana.
-Both his parents are deceased.
-He has three sisters who are Jean Reis, Dorothy Etter and Sandra Millen.
-His sister Jean died in 2022.
+LLB (UWO) barrister (England) international and constitutional lawyer, a former Deputy Permanent Representative to the United Nations and Deputy High Commissioner to Canada for Guyana.
+He had three sisters, Jean Reis, Dorothy Etter and Sandra Millen.
+Jean died in 2022, Sandra in 2024.

 He is married to Susan Sanders, the eldest daughter of former Commonwealth Secretary-General Sir Shridath Ramphal and Lady Ramphal.